 Introducing professional rugby player Ben Mosses!
-Ben's living in France playing for Nice rugby club Stade Niçois, he's been using our Vitamin C and Omega 3 Zooki to help him with his training and arduous fitness regime.
+Ben's living in France playing for Nice rugby club Stade Niçois, he's been using our Liposomal Vitamin C and Omega 3 Zooki to help him with his training and arduous fitness regime.
 We caught up with Ben to ask him how he's been keeping up his fitness during lockdown.

 By Ben Mosses